Note to visitors: Other sites have copied information from this

 of this very large number, and Nest = 10,000,000 = estimated value.

-and Nest is within 40.4% of its correct value N. This is obtained from just
+This is within 60% of the value of N, obtained from just

 one quick operation!
 The precise value of the logarithm is log (N) =